sagemath/trac_to_gh/Issue 1912.md

 # Issue 1912: Displaying a list of graphic objects prints what appears to be an empty list

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1912

 Original creator: jason